AbhishekRaje2004/Baysian-Inference/README.md

 ## Usage

-Open the Jupyter notebook `BayesianInference.ipynb` to see the analysis and results.
+Open the Jupyter notebook `Bayesian Project` to see the analysis and results.